solygambas/kotlin-projects/23-clipping-magic/README.md

 ## Features

+- setting up the project and the shapes.
+- handling dimensions on bigger screens.
 - understanding the drawing algorithm.
 - creating a method to draw the shapes.
 - implementing the clipping methods.